Proposal Manager Career Guide

 In some businesses, the proposal manager may go by other titles including proposal coordinator, RFP analyst, bid manager and RFP manager.
 Depending on the size of the business, there may be only one proposal manager or many.

-Who does the proposal manager report to?
+Who does a proposal manager report to?

 Generally, a proposal manager in a small- or medium-sized business reports to the director of sales, marketing or business development.
 However, in large or enterprise organizations, the proposal team likely reports to an executive in finance or revenue management.